michellegsld/holbertonschool-low_level_programming/0x08-recursion/README.md

 6-is_prime_number.c : Returns 1 if the input is a prime number, otherwise return 0.

 7-is_palidrome.c : Returns 1 if a string is a palindrome and 0 if not.

+100-wildcmp.c : Compares two strings and returns 1 or 0 depending on if they are idenitical.
+Accounts for *